dj-nitehawk/MongoDB.Entities/Documentation/wiki/DB-Instances.md

 # The DBContext

-the *DBContext* class exists for the sole purpose of facilitating the following functionality:
+the *DBContext* class exists for the sole purpose of facilitating the below-mentioned functionality. it is a thin stateful wrapper around the static `DB` class methods. feel free to create as many instances as you please whenever needed.

+### Needed for:
 - [Automatic audit fields](DB-Instances-Audit-Fields.md)
 - [Custom event hooks](DB-Instances-Event-Hooks.md)
 - [Global filters](DB-Instances-Global-Filters.md)